Functional vs. Object-Oriented: Comparing How Programming Paradigms Affect the Architectural Characteristics of Systems: Threats to Validity

 \subsubsection{Construct Validity}

 The evaluation of programming paradigms in this research may be influenced by the choice of programming languages representing each paradigm.
 Kotlin and Scala were chosen as modern, multi-platform languages that run on the Java Virtual Machine (JVM), ensuring a level of syntactic compatibility between the programming languages.

-Despite Kotlin supporting functional features and Scala supporting object-oriented features, the research intentionally limited Kotlin and Scala to their selected domains.
+Despite Kotlin supporting FP features and Scala supporting OOP features, this research intentionally limited both to their selected domains.